Team-19-DSP-Tasks/FilterMaster/README.md

 ## Description

-Filter Designer is a desktop application designed to streamline the creation of digital filters in a user-friendly manner.
+FilterMaster is a desktop application designed to streamline the creation of digital filters in a user-friendly manner.
 Users can easily define filter characteristics by specifying the coordinates of zeros and poles.
 The application provides visualizations of the filter's magnitude and phase response, offering valuable insights into its behavior.

 A notable feature is the real-time filtering capability, where users can observe the immediate impact of their filter design on a dynamically generated signal.
 The application includes an independent mouse area, allowing users to translate their mouse movements into a plotted signal.
 The real-time filtration process then dynamically applies the designed filter to this mouse-generated signal.
 Additionally, users have the option to import their own signal data from their computer.

-Furthermore, Filter Designer empowers users to address phase distortions in imported signals, providing a straightforward solution for fine-tuning signal phases.
+Furthermore, FilterMaster empowers users to address phase distortions in imported signals, providing a straightforward solution for fine-tuning signal phases.
 Users can seamlessly resolve phase distortion issues by selecting an all-pass filter from a predefined library or customize an all-pass filter within the application.
 Notably, any custom filters created by users are seamlessly integrated into the library, eliminating the need to re-add them in future sessions.

 The application encompasses additional features, which will be further detailed in the features section.
-Filter Designer is a user-friendly tool that prioritizes simplicity and practicality in digital filter design.
+FilterMaster is a user-friendly tool that prioritizes simplicity and practicality in digital filter design.

 ## Project Features
 :white_check_mark: **Full-Control on your filter design, You can**